chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Details of a Node

-Select a specific node to view the node information, metadata and details of the environment of the node.
-The first section of the page has the **Node Information** like `Environment`, `Policy Group` and `Policy Name`.
-You can also view the **Metadata** for the node which contains the name of the `Chef Server`, and name of the `Chef Organization`.
+Select a specific node to view the node information, metadata, and details of the environment of the node.
+The first section of the page has the **Node Information** like `Environment`, `Policy Group`, and `Policy Name`.
+You can also view the **Metadata** for the node that contains the name of the `Chef Server`, and the name of the `Chef Organization`.

 The above information looks like as shown below: